RobbinMyCode/TOP_ERL/README.md

 9. To run experiments in slurm-based HPC, you need to adapt your hpc info in our hpc configs.

+10. We used [cw2](https://pypi.org/project/cw2/) to parse our experiment configs into sbatch commands in slurm based HPC system.
+For more technical details, we refer the documents in cw2.

 <br><br>
 ### References
 [1] Darrell Whitley, Stephen Dominic, Rajarshi Das, and Charles W Anderson.
 Genetic reinforcement learning for neurocontrol problems.
 Machine Learning, 13:259–284, 1993.